paritabrahmbhatt/CPSC6160_Assignment1/README.md

 2.Artificial Intelligence is becoming increasingly important in games, and improving the game engine's AI capabilities can greatly enhance the player experience.

 ### Generalization
-While Pong is a two-player game, you could create a version of the game that allows for more players.
+1.While Pong is a two-player game, you could create a version of the game that allows for more players.
 For example, you could create a four-player game where each player has their own paddle and they have to work together to keep the ball in play.
+2.The basic Pong game has a rectangular playing field, but you could change the shape of the field to create new challenges.